 Stroud Vintage Transport and Engine Club (SVTEC) organisers of the annual Gloucestershire Vintage and Country Extravaganza have donated over £25,000 to 35 national and regional charities.
 The largest donations went to The Leukaemia and Intensive Chemotherapy Fund (in memory of event volunteer John White), Diabetes UK, Event Mobility, Cotswold Canals Trust, Vale of Berkeley Railway, 29th Regiment Welfare and Cobalt Health.

 The event organisers are staunch supporters of Cobalt Health, the charity has been actively fundraising at the show for 16 years, in addition to the cheque presented, a team of Cobalt volunteers staffed the ticket gates and raised an additional £5,000.

-Another charity The Graham Fulford Charitable Trust which promotes awareness of Prostate Cancer was nominated when a Rally volunteer had a Psa test which showed a high reading.
+Another charity The Graham Fulford Charitable Trust which promotes awareness of Prostate Cancer was nominated when a Rally volunteer had a PSA test which showed a high reading.
 Ultimately the test might’ve well saved his life.
-In 2018 the charity hopes to carry out free on-site checks at the showground.
+The charity hopes to carry out on-site checks at the 2018 show.